dnlzrgz/dnlzrgz/README.md

 ## About me

-I am a Back-End developer specialized in building hight-speed and reliable APIs and microservices using technologies such as Django and FastAPI.
+I am a Back-End developer specialized in building high-speed and reliable APIs and microservices using technologies such as Django and FastAPI.
 In addition, I have experience working on the Front-End with React, Next.js and Gastsby for the creation of static websites and modern web apps.

 My main programming language is Python.
 I also have a strong familiarity with JavaScript as well as solid knowledge in Docker and PostgreSQL.